 Contact an Experienced Long Island Family Law Attorney with Your Child Support Questions

 If you have questions about Child Support in courts on Long Island, it’s best to contact an experienced Long Island Family Law attorney right away.
-The family law firm of Robert E. Hornberger, Esq., P.C. can assist you with all your child support issues and advocate for you in court.
+The family law firm of Hornberger Verbitsky, P.C. can assist you with all your child support issues and advocate for you in court.
 Contact our office today at 631-923-1910 for a free consultation.

 Download Your Free New York Divorce Guide

 Our 41-page “Guide to New York Divorce: What You Need to Know Before Hiring a Divorce Lawyer in New York” written by an experienced family law lawyer, Long Island’s Robert E. Hornberger, Esq., provides you with real information on the divorce process and the laws it rests upon in the state of New York.
 This book will help give you a solid foundation upon which you can begin the process of making your family’s, life better.